-The City of Anniston works closely and frequently with the Homeless Coalition of Northeast Alabama (HCNEA) and many of the Continuum of Care's members to address service needs and enhance coordination among local service providers to address homelessness and the priority needs of homeless individuals and families, including homeless subpopulations.
+The City of Anniston works closely with the Homeless Coalition of Northeast Alabama (HCNEA) and Continuum of Care members to address service needs and enhance coordination among local service providers to address homelessness and the priority needs of homeless individuals and families, including homeless subpopulations.
 The Homeless Coalition of Northeast Alabama (HCNEA) and area service providers work collaboratively in the community to provide comprehensive mainstream services for residents of the City of Anniston and other areas.
 This partnership includes collaborative efforts of a variety of community groups, government agencies, and a coalition of several homeless service providers.